TobikoData/sqlmesh/docs/concepts/tests.md

 ### Omitting Columns

 Defining the complete inputs and outputs for wide tables, i.e. tables with many columns, can become cumbersome.
-Therefore, if certain columns can be safely ignored, they may be omitted from any row and their value will be treated as `NULL` for that row.
+Therefore, if certain columns can be safely ignored they may be omitted from any row and their value will be treated as `NULL` for that row.

 Additionally, it's possible to test only a subset of the output columns by setting `partial` to `true` for the rows of interest: